handrian87/Angular-1/README.md

 * using @input
 * using crud operation and some logic for manipulating data

-## Case 2 : Using Publish/Subscribe/Subject -- On
+## Case 2 : Using Publish/Subscribe/Subject -- On publish_subscribe
 ### Same project as Case 1: